 Our safari tent had two bedrooms, split between a double room and a kids bunk room.
 The bed was incredibly comfortable and I slept well the entire week.
 The kitchen area had a fridge, microwave, kettle and camping stove.
 We used the communal campsite toilets and washing up areas.
 Outside on the deck we had chairs and a small table.

 We took our own duvet covers and pillowcases, although you can hire them.
 We had a slight issue with ours, as the pillows were square but we’d brought standard oblong pillowcases, whoops!
-We managed to make them fit with a bit of fiddling.
+Fortunately we managed to make them fit with a bit of fiddling.

 For some reason our tent attracted earwigs and we had to clear them out every evening (sorry earwigs).
 On a positive note there weren’t any mosquitoes.